lsst/faro/doc/lsst.faro/using.rst

      package-docs build

 4. `Run continuous Integration test with Jenkins <https://developer.lsst.io/work/flow.html#testing-with-jenkins>`_.
 Now that we have tested the package on its own, it is time to test integration with the rest of the Science Pipelines.
-When running Jenkins test, the list of EUPS packages to build should include `lsst_distrib lsst_ci ci_hsc_gen3 ci_imsim`.
-The latter two EUPS packages will run CI tests that includes executing faro on DRP products.
+When running the Jenkins test, the list of EUPS packages to build should include `lsst_distrib lsst_ci ci_hsc_gen3 ci_imsim`.
+The latter two EUPS packages will run CI tests that include executing ``faro`` on DRP products.

 5. `Make the Pull Request <https://developer.lsst.io/work/flow.html#make-a-pull-request>`_.